dominika-baszanowska/Air-Quality-Data-Continuous/docs/implementation.md

 ### 3-tier Architecture
 The architecture style being used for the development of this project is the so called 3-tier Architecture because our project is composed of the next three tiers:
 <ol><li><b>Presentation Tier</b> - It provides the user interface, on our project it is our HTML website itself where users can interact with the different UC's.</li><li><b> Business Tier</b> - It deals with user inputs, it queries the database as to return a result from the query</li><li> <b>Data tier</b> - It provides our HTML project with the necessary data, it runs on MySQL </li></ol>
-TODO: Describe the major components of your architecture.
-Are any particular arc hitectural styles being used?

 ![Insert your component Diagram here](images/component.png)
-<figcaption><em>Figure 7: </em>The above image represents the Component Diagram for our project.</figcaption>
+<figcaption><em>Figure 7: </em>The above image represents the Component Diagram with the 3-tier-architecture of our project.</figcaption>